SFPC/sfpc.github.io/uncomputable.md

 ### Cybernetics Library

 The [Cybernetics Library](https://cybernetics.social/library/) is: Sarah Hamerman, David Isaac Hecht, Dan Taeyoung, Charles Eppley, Sam Hart, Melanie Hoff.
+The Cybernetics Library is an interdisciplinary browsing library that re-contextualizes the expansive history of cybernetic thought and practice.
+Unexpected connections between art, technology, and society are facilitated from a contemporary vantage.
+The Cybernetics Library collects and re-codes texts and ideas across various fields of inquiry in order to reposition cybernetics as a generative approach to understanding how we are embedded in pervasive technological systems.
+Furthermore, the library considers issues of ethics and bias within technological systems, asking how we might create possibilities to critique and affect those systems.
+The Cybernetics Library is structured as a collective organization that builds upon it’s members’ wide-ranging research interests.
+Through its continually evolving collection and technological components, the library aims to generate feedback between publications, digital information, physical installations, and the readers themselves.
+The Cybernetics Library is presening a [special collection](https://www.librarything.com/catalog/CyberneticsCon/uncomputable) for Uncomputable.

 ### Cori Kresge